There have been a couple of changes in the laws recently that affect all juveniles.

 The law was championed by the parents of Kelsey Raffaelle, who was killed in 2010 while driving and talking on a cell phone.

 Violation of the law is a civil infraction.

 The second law affects the expungement of juvenile records.
 Previously, a person’s juvenile convictions could not be expunged (or removed) from their criminal history until the case had been closed for 5 years.
-This made it difficult for juveniles who had rehabilitated to obtain employment; and apply for some professional licenses or be admitted into the services or institutes of higher education.
+This made it difficult for juveniles who had rehabilitated to obtain employment, apply for some professional licenses, or be admitted into the services or institutes of higher education.